 Distributions from LLCs taxed as partnerships are usually nontaxable, while distributions by a C or S corporation can be taxable dividend income to the extent the corporation has accumulated earnings and profits.
 However, distributions from an LLC are not always nontaxable.
 Certain distributions of cash and marketable securities, distributions of hot assets, and some liquidating distributions can result in a member recognizing gain or loss.
-Distributions may also be taxed if made to a contributor of appreciated property or when previously contributed property is distributions if they are part of a "disguised sale" of property or of an LLC interest between the LLC and a member (or between two members).
+Distributions may also be taxed if made to a contributor of appreciated property or when previously contributed property is distributed to a member other than the contributing member.
+In addition, certain distributions may not be taxed as distributions if they are part of a "disguised sale" of property or of an LLC interest between the LLC and a member (or between two members).
 The rules discussed in this paragraph that apply to an LLC classified as a partnership also apply to general and limited partnerships.